 Poppy Seed Rugelach

 If you like lemon-poppy seed muffins, you'll go wild for this rugelach cookie recipe.
 This fan favorite is a twist on the traditional Jewish treat.
-For a breakfast option, try our lemon-poppy seed French toast.

 Celebrate Hanukkah by remembering the flavors of fall with these apple-spiced donuts!
 Apples, cinnamon, and apple pie spice add autumn flair to this baked cake donut recipe.
 If you like these, be sure to try some of our other amazing baked donut recipes.